The Boys’

 Our Services

-The BIG Talk
+The BIG Talks

-The BIG Talk is a 2.5-hour meeting with 5th grade boys and their parents that provides foundational, medically-accurate information on the basics of puberty and reproduction.
-Topics include: defining puberty and understand its purpose and process; the physical, social, and emotional changes that accompany puberty; the science behind reproductive anatomy and reproduction; the story of birth, and; the similarities and differences between boys’ and girls’ puberty experiences.
-Separate, more advanced BIG Talks are also offered for 7th and 9th grade boys.
-The overarching goal is twofold: to educate the boys and to lay the groundwork for ongoing discussions between teen boys and their parents as they develop and move through adolescence.
+The BIG Talks are designed to be a series of meetings and learning opportunities for boys starting in 5th grade, then later in 7th grade, and then yet again in 9th grade.
+The first BIG Talk is a 2.5-hour meeting with boys and their parents that provides foundational, medically-accurate information on the basics of puberty and reproduction.
+Topics include: defining puberty and understand its purpose and process; the physical, social, and emotional changes that accompany puberty; the science behind reproductive anatomy and reproduction; the story of birth, and; the similarities and differences between boys’ and girls’ experiences during puberty.
+The second and third BIG Talks are more advanced and highlight more mature topics for 7th and then 9th graders.
+These BIG Talks all occur with boys and their parents or caregivers attending together.

 Individual & Family Therapy